kdave/btrfs-progs/Documentation/ch-hardware-considerations.rst

 * memory errors may appear as filesystem going read-only due to "pre write" check, that verify meta data before they get written but fail some basic consistency checks
+* newly built systems should be tested before being put to production use, ideally start a IO/CPU load that will be run on such system later; namely systems that will utilize overclocking or special performance features

 Direct memory access (DMA)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^